Site Specific Safety and Health Program

 Consigli identified Emergency Response Subcontractor;

-NOTE: All work and disposal will be done in compliance with state and federally regulated and standards
+All work and disposal will be done in compliance with state and federal regulations and standards

 Mold: Mold issues are not anticipated to be prevalent on this project, however if mold is discovered Consigli’s mold remediation policy will be implemented and followed.

 ** Please review chapter 22 for additional details

 Noise: Noise exposure will be a concern, so all operations must be coordinated with the Consigli Superintendent to limit any excess noise impact on the surrounding areas.
 All activities and tasks which may cause loud noise will be monitored and building occupants will be notified of locations and dates/times of potential elevated noise levels.